apify/crawlee/website/blog/2024/06-10-creating-a-netflix-show-recommender-using-crawlee-and-react/index.md

 const shows = data.map((d) => d.items);
 ```

-In the code snippet given above, we are using `parseWithCheerio` to parse the HTML content of the current page and extract `genre` and `shows` information from the HTML structure using Cheerio.
+In the code snippet given above, we are using `parseWithCheerio` to parse the HTML content of the current page and extract `genres` and `shows` information from the HTML structure using Cheerio.

 This will give the `genres` and `shows` array having list of genres and shows stored in it respectively.
 ### Storing data